Cendana Auto 4x4: Cendana Auto SF-21X

+Cendana Auto Magatti

-Known as SF-21X.
-First unveiled in Defence Service Asia 2018.
-Offered to the Malaysian Army under the light assault vehicle / light strike vehicle procurement program.
-16 units ordered by Malaysian Army.
-In Defence Service Asia 2024, Cendana Auto unveiled an upgraded version of the vehicle called Magatti.
+In Defence Service Asia 2024 (DSA 2024), Cendana Auto unveiled an upgraded version of the vehicle called Magatti.
 The vehicle powered by a 2.8 litres turbodiesel engine that providing 204 horsepower.
 It has 5.5 meters long, 2.0 meters wide and 2.5 meters high.
-The weigh of the vehicle is 4.86 tonnes.
+The vehicle weighs 4.86 tonnes.
 It can carry up to 12 operators, two in the front, three in the rear, the machine gunner at the rear, and three per side seated on foldable seats on the side of the rear cargo area.
 Magatti can be loaded by C-130 Hercules.